s--g/echo2/README.md

 ## Contributing

 Your contributions to echo2 are welcome! echo2 is built in C using the Aztec v5.0a compiler.
-I particularly need help in a couple of areas (such as detecting window column width and cli buffering) to finish off some existing features.

 Download the development environment for WinUAE here: http://echo2.org/echo2_dev_hdd.zip

+## Acknowledgments

+Many thanks to @niklasekstrom for window/console expertise and wizardry!